nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/QuickStart_arcCommander.md

 ```bash
 arc i create -i QuickStartInvestigation
 ```
-> Note: Avoid using spaces in the identifier.
+> :bulb: Avoid using spaces in the identifier.
 Use underscores and capital letters instead.

 ### ISA studies and assays